 -

 Queries initiated/requested by the client, with synchronous response by the repository.
 A query requests some information from the repository without changing the repository’s contents.
 The repository gathers all information needed to answer the query, and sends the information back.
-The repository might reply invalid queries with a failure message.
+The repository might reply to invalid queries with a failure message.
 We also use queries for managing participations.[4]

 -

 Commands initiated/requested by the client, with synchronous response by the repository.
 A command requests some change to the repository.
 The repository quickly confirms having received the command, or rejects a failed command.[5]
-However, the repository processes the command asynchronously, and eventually broadcasts the effect(s) as event.
+However, the repository processes the command asynchronously, and eventually broadcasts the effect(s) as event(s).

 -